W4RH4WK/cpp-init/opinions.md

   Implementation details can be hidden inside the source file contrary to using a class where private members are still visible in the header file.

 - When you only need easy access to an instance, but there is no real problem with having multiple instances, just provide a global default instance.
-  I prefer to use `std::optional` for the default instance, because it forces me to initialize it explicitly and gives me the option to destroy default instances in a custom order.
+  I prefer to use `std::optional` for the default instance because it forces me to initialize it explicitly.
+  The order of destruction can also be customized this way.

+  If an up-cast desired (exposing an interface instead of the actual implementation), use `std::unique_ptr` instead, the API is almost the same.

-Note that neither of these approaches are thread-safe — which is fine because you should initialize them at the start of your application before launching additional threads.
+Note that neither of these approaches is thread-safe — which is fine because you should initialize them at the start of your application before launching additional threads.

 ## Compile times ain't the issue